 On this page:

-To explore nurses’ experiences over the past year, the theme for our of AGM is “COVID-19 Pandemic: Nursing Through Crisis.”
-This is a chance for RNs, NPs and nursing students to gather in a virtual space to reflect on learnings from the past year and look ahead at the opportunities to improve the nursing profession for the current workforce as well as the next generation of nurses.
+To explore nurses’ experiences over the past year, the theme for our AGM is "Change through unity and action.”
+This is a chance for RNs, NPs and nursing students to gather in-person to reflect on learnings from the past year and look ahead at the opportunities to improve the nursing profession for the current workforce as well as the next generation of nurses.

 6 - 7:30 p.m.
 ET